 Tarot is a great way to identify and experience the feelings you desire.
-Here are the five steps I’ve created & used – try them for yourself!
+Here are the five steps I’ve created & used to desire map with tarot – try them for yourself!

 This free worksheet will help you get things rolling.
 You can also shuffle your cards while asking them to help you identify how your core desired feelings.
 Draw 3-5 random cards and jot down the ideas they give you.
 My core desired feelings are: calm, inspired, creative, solid.

 - Look through your Tarot deck & choose one or two cards to represent each of your desired feelings.
 I chose my cards consciously, but you could also use the random cards selected in the first step, if you prefer.
 My cards are Four of Swords (calm), The Star (inspired), the Magician & Eight of Pentacles (creative), and The Chariot (solid).

 - Put a list of your desired feelings & a picture of your chosen cards somewhere visible.
 You want to keep these at the forefront of your awareness, so place them somewhere you’ll see them frequently.
 Maybe a sticky note on your computer or in your day planner.
 Now you will have a constant, visual reminder of how you want to feel.

 - When you make choices (even small ones) remind yourself of your chosen cards.Consider how your choice will affect your feelings.
 Let’s say one of your cards is the King of Pentacles because you want to feel vital.
 You might look at this card and decide not to eat a bowl of ice cream because you know that would make you feel sluggish, the opposite of your desired feeling.